florian-h05/openhab-conf/automation/lib/javascript/community/README.md

 Argument | Purpose | Required
 -|-|-
 groupname | The name of the group. | no characteristic | Defines what you get from the members.
-Valid are: name (default), label, state | yes
+Valid are: name (default), label, state. | yes

 ### getAllMembers